 Cranberry Topping Directions

 - Place a medium pot on the stove on low heat and add the cranberries, coconut milk, coconut oil, honey and sea salt to the pot and bring to a boil.

-- Place the pan in the fridge to allow the topping to set (~60 minutes)
+- Place the pan in the fridge to allow the topping to set.
+This will take ~60 minutes.

-Place the coconut manna into a microwave safe dish and microwave on high for 20-30 seconds, until melted.
+- Place the coconut manna into a microwave safe dish and microwave on high for 20-30 seconds, until melted.

 - Drizzle the melted coconut manna on top of the squares once you remove them from the fridge.